zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-jitinlining-method.md

 ## <a name="parameters"></a>Parameter
  `callerId`
- [in] Die ID der Funktion, in dem die `calleeId` Funktion eingefügt werden soll.
+ [in] The ID of the function into which the `calleeId` function will be inserted.

  `calleeId`
- [in] Die ID der Funktion eingefügt werden soll.
+ [in] The ID of the function to be inserted.

  `pfShouldInline`
- [out] `true` können die Einfügung auftritt; andernfalls `false`.
+ [out] `true` to allow the insertion to occur; otherwise, `false`.

 ## <a name="remarks"></a>Hinweise
- Der Profiler kann festlegen `pfShouldInline` zu `false` um zu verhindern, dass die `calleeId` Funktion eingefügt wird, in der `callerId` Funktion.
-Darüber hinaus der Profiler kann global deaktivieren, Inline-Einfügung COR_PRF_DISABLE_INLINING-Wert, der mit der [COR_PRF_MONITOR](../../../../docs/framework/unmanaged-api/profiling/cor-prf-monitor-enumeration.md) Enumeration.
+ The profiler can set `pfShouldInline` to `false` to prevent the `calleeId` function from being inserted into the `callerId` function.
+Also, the profiler can globally disable inline insertion by using the COR_PRF_DISABLE_INLINING value of the [COR_PRF_MONITOR](../../../../docs/framework/unmanaged-api/profiling/cor-prf-monitor-enumeration.md) enumeration.

- Inlinefunktionen eingefügt lösen keine Ereignisse für wechselt oder diesen verlässt.
-Aus diesem Grund muss der Profiler festgelegt `pfShouldInline` zu `false` um ein genaues Aufrufdiagramm zu erstellen.
-Festlegen von `pfShouldInline` zu `false` wird die Leistung beeinträchtigen, da Inline-Einfügung in der Regel die Geschwindigkeit erhöht und die Anzahl der separate Ereignisse der JIT-Kompilierung für die inserted-Methode verringert.
+ Functions inserted inline do not raise events for entering or leaving.
+Therefore, the profiler must set `pfShouldInline` to `false` in order to produce an accurate callgraph.
+Setting `pfShouldInline` to `false` will affect performance, because inline insertion typically increases speed and reduces the number of separate JIT compilation events for the inserted method.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h